KuguHome/prometheus-metrics-retoucher/README.md

 ```

 Script Details:
 The program reads from STDIN.
-It then parses the text into metrics, adds labels as requested through the command line, puts back together formatted text with the new labels, and writes it to STDOUT.
+It then parses the text into metrics, adds labels or drops metrics as requested through the command line, puts back together formatted text with the new labels, and writes it to STDOUT.

 Command Line:
---label <label>=<value>
+-a, --add-label <label>=<value>
 The label-value pair <label>=<value> is added to the incoming text in the correct 	format. --label can be called an arbitrary number of times.

+-d, --drop-metric some_metric
+The metric given by some_metric is dropped.

 Making it Runnable From the Command Line:
 Compile the program with the following: